ttencate/godot_rust_tools/README.md

 `cargo build` is also invoked automatically when you run or export your project, so you'll never get out-of-date code.
 However, due to limitations in the Godot API, these invocations must run synchronously, blocking the editor UI.

+Before you can run the build, you will need to tell Rust Tools about your Rust code; see the REQUIRED items under [Configuration](#Configuration) below.

 Configuration
 -------------

-### Path to `cargo` executable

-If you don't have `cargo` in your `PATH`, you need to tell the editor where to find it.
-Go to Editor > Editor Settings… > Rust Tools, and set `Cargo Executable` to the absolute path to the `cargo` or `cargo.exe` executable.

-The default, plain `cargo`, is fine if its containing directory is on your `PATH`.

-### Path to your Rust project(s)
+### Project Settings

+These can be found under Project > Project Settings… > Rust Tools.

+- **Cargo Package Directories** (REQUIRED)

-You need to tell Rust Tools which cargo package(s) to build.
-You can do that under Project > Project Settings… > Rust Tools by adding their path(s) to the `Cargo Package Directories` setting.
+  You need to tell Rust Tools which cargo package(s) to build, by adding their path(s) to the Cargo Package Directories setting.

   Note that this path is relative to the Godot project itself, so:

   - If the Rust code is in a subfolder of the Godot project, specify the name of that folder here.
-- If the Rust code is in a sibling directory next to the Godot project, use ".." to indicate the parent folder, for example "../rust".
+  - If the Rust code is in a sibling folder next to the Godot project, use ".." to indicate the parent folder, for example "../rust".

+- **Gdextension Files** (REQUIRED)

+  For autoreload to work, it needs to know which GDExtension files need to be reloaded.
+Specify those here.

+### Editor Settings

+These settings apply to all projects using Rust Tools, and can be found under Editor > Editor Settings… > Rust Tools.

+- **Cargo Executable**

+  If you don't have `cargo` in your `PATH`, you need to tell the editor where to find it.
+Set `Cargo Executable` to the absolute path to the `cargo` or `cargo.exe` executable.

+  The default, plain `cargo`, is fine if its containing folder is on your `PATH`.

+- **Enable Autoreload**

+  By default, Rust Tools automatically reloads extensions after a rebuild.
+You can turn that off here.
+(Normally, Godot only reloads after the editor window loses and regains focus.)

 License
 -------